AndreeaZegrean/Automation_Portfolio_API_Spotify/README.md

 **4. Creating requests end running the tests**

-The requests can be found in the requests_folder.
+The requests can be found in the **requests_folder**.
 The [documentation](https://developer.spotify.com/documentation/web-api/reference/get-an-album) was used to write the requests

 [](C:\Users\deea2\PycharmProjects\pythonProject\pythonProject\Examen_Final_Spotify\3.png)
+poza 3

-The tests can be found in the tests folder.
+The tests can be found in the **tests folder**.
 To run any test, you can run the corresponding file.
 For example, I have attached a screenshot from the test_get_album.py file.
 To run all the tests in the file, click on the green triangle next to the TestGetAlbum class.
 If you want to run a single test, press the green triangle next to the function that describes the desired test, for example the function: def test_get_album_does_not_exist(self):

 [](C:\Users\deea2\PycharmProjects\pythonProject\pythonProject\Examen_Final_Spotify\2.png)
+poza 2

 **5. Generating the report**